vishruthdevan/portfolio/content/poems/smell love brewing.md

 How should I know, what I had fallen for?
 Angels and enchantresses bore no distinction here
 Nevertheless, I returned home, with her fragrance on my hand,
-After all, though I was hers, she will never be been mine.
+After all, though I was hers, she will never be mine.